SrnrZ/trained_ml_model_and_heart_app/README.md

 4. Hyperparameter Tuning: Tuning hyperparameters improved recall effectiveness by 3 basis points and thus made a fair performance increase contribution, though not as much as resampling.

-5. Risk Contribution Function: Appeared to provide a good overview of the impact of certain features regarding given samples, improving the understanding of indivual risk patterns:
+5. Risk Contribution Function: Appeared to provide a good overview of the impact of certain features regarding given samples, improving the understanding of indivual risk patterns.

 6. Risk Indicator Application: This app could be used in a healthcare setting to provide individuals with first insights into health risks based on their self-reported lifestyle and health data.
 It allows for quick screening without requiring detailed medical records.